Technical Features of Spatial Acousto-optic Modulator

 Key Range: 240nm to 2100nm

-• Spectroscopy: Spatial AOMs are commonly used in spectroscopy to control the interaction of light with materials over a wide spectral range.
-This broad compatibility enables researchers to study a variety of materials, from gases to complex biological compounds, under different wavelengths, providing deeper insights into their molecular composition.
+• Spectroscopy: Spatial AOMs find primary applications within spectroscopy because they can control the interaction of light with different materials over a wide spectral range.
+Because of this capability, researchers are able to study gases and even complex biological materials spanning multiple wavelengths for deeper insights into molecular composition.

 2. Rapid Response Mechanism